darceofel/LSH_reduction/README.md

-# Using Locality Sensitive hashing (LSH) to reduce pytorch datasets without losing test accuracy
+# Using Locality Sensitive hashing (LSH) to reduce redudant datasets
 ##